-Interested eighth graders who reside in Chesapeake apply for the Diploma Program by applying for the Pre-IB Academy at Oscar F. Smith High School.
-The application deadline is January 15.
-Fifty applicants are accepted each year for the four-year program.
-Pre-IB Academy instruction consists of intensified courses in Grades 9 and 10 in English, Spanish or French, social studies, science, and mathematics in preparation for the rigorous college-level curriculum of the Grade 11-12 Diploma Program.
+Interested eighth graders who reside in Chesapeake apply for the Diploma Program by applying for the Chesapeake Public Schools' Pre-IB Academy at Oscar F. Smith High School.
+The application is available here: (IB Application).
+(If January 15 falls on a weekend or holiday, the deadline will be the next school day) Up to 60 applicants are accepted each year for the four-year program.
+Chesapeake Public Schools' Pre-IB Academy instruction consists of intensified courses in Grades 9 and 10 in English, Spanish or French, social studies, science, and mathematics in preparation for the rigorous college-level curriculum of the Grade 11-12 Diploma Program.
 IB students have the opportunity to earn the International Baccalaureate diploma in addition to the Virginia Advanced Studies Diploma.

 The IB curriculum, shaped over the years by educators committed to excellence in international education, involves the student's final two years of the secondary education sequence.
 Students study a broad range of subjects concurrently in both the humanities and the sciences.
 Diploma candidates are required to select one subject from each of six subject groups.
 At least three and not more than four are taken at the higher level (HL); the remainder are taken at the standard level (SL).
 By arranging work in this fashion, students are able to explore some subjects in depth and some more broadly over the two-year period: this is similar to having majors and minors.
 In each IB course, students demonstrate their thinking skills and level of knowledge in a wide variety of required IBO internal assessments and at the end of each course, students sit for an external examination prepared by an International Board of Examiners, which has the final authority on the setting of examinations and the assessment of all candidates for the awarding of the International Baccalaureate diploma.